MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isotonic_twitch_page/cell_isotonic_twitch_demo.md

 Simulation Protocol
 -------------------
-The muscle cell is stretched 5% over the first 10 time steps.
-Then the cell is activated with a skeletal muscle calcium transient approximation from (citation) using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) In the 12th time-step, a traction boundary condition of 50 kPa is applied for the remainder of the simulation.
+A traction is incrementally applied on the right face of the cube over the first 20 ms, reaching a maximum value of 10 kPa which is fixed for the remainder of the simulation.
+Then the cell is activated with a skeletal muscle calcium transient approximation[^1] using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model, and stretch held fixed.
+Cross-bridge mechanics are simulated using a three-state kinetic scheme[^2].

 Boundary Conditions & Assumptions
 ---------------------------------